ncbi/robotframework-pageobjects/README.md

 IFT test-runs always require at least the setting of one option external to the test case: `baseurl`.
 Setting `baseurl` allows the page object to define its `uri` independent of the host.
 This allows you to easily run your tests on a dev/qa/production host without having to change your page object.
 You can set a default `baseurl` by setting a `baseurl` property on your page object class.
 The base `Page` class defines several other built-in options relevant whether using your page objects in Robot or plain, Python tests.
 These are:

-- baseurl: Default is "http://www.ncbi.nlm.nih.gov".
-The host for any tests you run.
+- baseurl: The host for any tests you run.
 This facilitates test portability between different environments instead of hardcoding the test environment into the test.

 - browser : Default is phantomjs.
 Sets the type of browser used.
 Values can be: firefox, phantomjs (default).
 Eg: (ift-env) $ pybot -v browser:firefox mytest.robot, or any browser that Sauce Labs supports.